ARION

 “We can deny him access to you,” Kate offered.
 “Arion, please send Ethan out here.
 Trina needs a bodyguard.”

-A moment later, the bear stepped out the back door from the galley kitchen.
+A moment later, the bear stepped out the back flap of the galley tent.
 He spied the women and approached them cautiously.
 “What’s up?” he asked.
 “Arion only said you needed me right away.”

 “Dominic wants to meet with Trina, but she’s afraid he might want payback for hurting him.
 She doesn’t have claws anymore and needs a bodyguard until we can determine his intent.”